 If you have experience with installing Slackware and have no need for this guide you can grab the latest installer and/or system packages from the Downloads page.

 For those who are new to the Raspberry Pi

 The Raspberry Pi (short: RPi or RasPi) is an ultra-low-cost ($25-$35) credit-card sized Linux computer which was conceived with the primary goal of teaching computer programming to children.
-It is developed by the Raspberry Pi Foundation, which is a registered charity in the United Kingdom (UK).
+It is developed by the Raspberry Pi Foundation, which is a registered charity in the United Kingdom (UK), and was first released on 29 February 2012.
 Basically, the Raspberry Pi is a miniature ARM-based PC which can be used for many of the tasks that a conventional desktop PC carries out, including spreadsheets, word-processing, games, and is also more than capable of playing High-Definition video.
 It's a very neat little box of tricks that's just oozing with potential!
 It's based around mobile phone technology and Rob Bishop said about the Raspberry Pi, "In many ways this is a cellphone without the baseband, without a radio." during his Raspberry Pi Foundation - Google campus presentation on 01 October 2012.
 The foundation exists to promote the study of computer science and related topics, especially at school level, and to put the fun back into learning computing.
 The device is expected to have many other applications both in the developed and the developing world.
 (Read more).
-There's an excellent Raspberry Pi Quick Start Guide for NOOBS, on the Foundation website.
+There's a Raspberry Pi Quick Start Guide for NOOBS, on the Foundation website.

 Slackware Linux Wallpaper

 Download a FREE Slackware Linux wallpaper for your desktop.
 It's called Slacksplash and was created using a free wallpaper, and a 3-D Slackware logo, both downloaded from Google.
 It's simple and effective yet quite eyecatching, and of course totally cool!